BlackPool Bossfight #3: Gods Unchained

 Make good games first, not money (like GU)

-In Gods Unchained, you can decide to grind without putting a single dollar in, or you can invest to buy a few cards, then just resell them when you are bored of playing with them.
-GU is not a play-to-earn game as was originally intended, only a fraction of the best players can earn something.
+In Gods Unchained, you can decide to grind without putting a single dollar in, or you can invest to buy a few cards and then just resell them when you are bored of playing with them.
+GU is not a play-to-earn game as was originally intended; only a fraction of the best players can earn something.
 Most of the mechanics are made to push you to play and not lose money while you enjoy the game.
 The marketplace is made on ImmutableX, one of the most trustworthy marketplace makers at the moment.

 The world if people stopped playing OTP decks.